9664250/TeamSparkleRocket/README.md

 Our team won 3rd place!

-###### VEX V5 Sensor Integration & Drive Test
+#### VEX V5 Sensor Integration & Drive Test ( Assignment )

+(Planning, Santhosh )
-The sensor we chose to implement was the limit swicth sesnor
+The sensor we chose to implement was the limit swicth sesnor.
-- this is because our bot is vulnerable in the back because we have to brain and bettery on the back unprotected
-- this led to many issues such as the battery falling out and it could lead to a lot of damage if it is continiously hitted in the back so we thought if we placed a limit switch in the back that boosted forward and di a 360 spin we can protect the battery.
+* The limit switch sensor basically does a sequence of actions that is coded once the button is clicked.
+This would be significantly beneficial to our robot because our robots design right now is very vulnerable in the back.
+This is because we have the brain and the battery in the back with no protection of a C - bar.
+This caused a few issues since in the capture of the flag sometimes the battery fell out.
+So to prevent the damage that comes to these very important/ expensive pieces we decided to place a limit switch in the back of the robot.
+This means that if a bot or the back of the bot runs into a wall backwards causing the back of the bot to be hit the limit switch will activate which will thrust the bot forwards a few feet and turn around 360 degrees.
+From this we can prevent damage to the battery and brain.

+ * Photo of the implemented sensor:

+( We implemented the sensor but forgot to take a picture, this will be added in Monday.)